Best of Sabah 12 Day Tour

 Dawn on the Kinabatangan

-Enjoy lunch in a local restaurant in Lahad Datu, before transferring to Borneo Rainforest Lodge in the Danum Conservation Area.
+You will be able to enjoy lunch in a local restaurant in Lahad Datu, before transferring to Borneo Rainforest Lodge in the Danum Conservation Area.
 The Sultan of Brunei and the King and Queen of Sweden have been recent visitors to Borneo Rainforest Lodge.
 [Breakfast, Lunch and Dinner included]

 Spend a full day in and around Borneo Rainforest Lodge with local guides who will be able to show you, and explain to you, everything of interest.